Quinn Priester: Pittsburgh Pirates

-Priester was selected by the Pittsburgh Pirates with the 18th overall selection in the 2019 Major League Baseball draft.
+The Pittsburgh Pirates selected Priester in the first round, with the 18th overall selection, in the 2019 Major League Baseball draft.
 He signed with the Pirates on June 10 for $3.4 million.
-After signing, he was assigned to the Gulf Coast League Pirates.
-Over nine games (eight starts) in the GCL, he went 1-1 with a 3.19 ERA, striking out 41 over 36 1/3 innings.
-He did not play a minor league game in 2020 due to the cancellation of the season.
+After signing, he was assigned to the rookie–level Gulf Coast League Pirates.
+Over nine games (eight starts) in the GCL, he went 1–1 with a 3.19 ERA, striking out 41 over 36 1/3 innings.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

-Priester spent the 2021 season with the Greensboro Grasshoppers with whom he went 7-4 with a 3.04 ERA and 98 strikeouts over 97 2/3 innings.
+Priester spent the 2021 season with the High-A Greensboro Grasshoppers with whom he went 7–4 with a 3.04 ERA and 98 strikeouts over 97 2/3 innings.
 In June, he was selected to play in the All-Star Futures Game.